 If getting pregnant has been a challenge for you and your partner, you're not alone.
 Ten to 15 percent of couples in the United States are infertile.
-Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year — or for at least six months if the woman is age 35 or older.
+Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year for most people and six months in certain circumstances.

 Most couples achieve pregnancy within the first six months of trying.
-Overall, after 12 months of unprotected intercourse, approximately 90 percent of couples will become pregnant.
-The majority of the remaining couples will eventually conceive, with or without treatment.
+Overall, after 12 months of frequent unprotected intercourse, about 90 percent of couples will become pregnant.
+The majority of couples will eventually conceive, with or without treatment.

 The main sign of infertility is the inability for a couple to get pregnant.
 There may be no other obvious symptoms.

-In some cases, an infertile woman may have abnormal menstrual periods.
-An infertile man may have some signs of hormonal problems, such as changes in hair growth or sexual function.
+In some cases, an infertile woman may have irregular or absent menstrual periods.
+Rarely, an infertile man may have some signs of hormonal problems, such as changes in hair growth or sexual function.

 When to see a doctor

 If you're a man, talk with your doctor if you have:

 To become pregnant, the complex processes of ovulation and fertilization need to work just right.
 For some couples, infertility problems can be present from birth (congenital) or something can go wrong along the way that results in infertility.